Free HiSET

 Poets don’t just tell you what to feel—they show you through vivid imagery and symbolic meaning.

-• Symbolism: An object, action, orphrase that represents something deeper (e.g., a road symbolizing lifechoices).
+• Symbolism is an object, action, or phrase that represents something deeper (e.g. a road splitting to symbolize life choices).

 Hint